02 6023 8790 **********************

 • 22 community workshops that helped communities prepare for, understand and take action to reduce multi-hazard disaster risks;

-• A Transport Vulnerability Assessment that assessed the risks to the region’s transport networks and developed priorities for future investment, maps can be viewed via RAMJO Regional Freight Transport Plan & Disaster Risk Reduction Program; and,
+• A Transport Vulnerability Assessment that assessed the risks to the region’s transport networks and developed priorities for future investment; and,

 • Workshops and tools to help councils embed project learnings into Councils’ Integrated Planning and Reporting documents.